marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/initialize-labs/initialize-labs.md

 Estimated Time: 10 minutes

-## Task 1:  Connect to Autonomous Database Actions as the ADMIN User
+## Task 1:  Connect to Autonomous Database Actions as the ADMIN user

 Connect to Autonomous Database Actions as the ADMIN user: